 Removing the Blindfold: Nineteenth-Century Catholics & the Myth of Modern Freedom

-As noted in the last installment, the Theology of the Mystical Body will alternate between a discussion of the doctrine in and of itself and its application to daily life.
-The importance of that second theme is the topic of Dr. John C. Rao’s work on the nineteenth century Catholic revival’s profound interest in the consequences of the Incarnation: Removing the Blindfold (1999).
-Thanks to the gracious permission of The Remnant Press, Removing the Blindfold will be republished in this section, interspersed with the chapters of Fr.
-Emile Mersch’s masterpiece, The Whole Christ, describing the historical development of the doctrine.
+As noted in the last instalment, the Theology of the Mystical Body will alternate between a discussion of the doctrine in and of itself and its application to daily life.
+The importance of that second theme is the topic of Dr. John C. Rao’s work on the nineteenth century Catholic revival’s profound interest in the consequences of the Incarnation: Removing the Blindfold (1999, second edition 2014).
+It has been newly reissued by Angelus Press and is available here.